 How long should my therapy take?

-While the outcome of any intervention cannot be guaranteed, there are indicators to determine your needed length of time for therapy and counseling.
+The outcome of any intervention cannot be guaranteed.
+Yet there are indicators to determine your needed length of time for therapy.

 * If you are severely distressed with multiple issues, you will need longer length of time for internal work.